iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_BUILD.md

 4|?algeria?      |dz            |dza           |africa |northern africa|                   |          |
 5|american samoa?|as            |asm           |oceania|polynesia      |                   |          |

 As you can see, some countries do not have an `immediate_region` fields and none of our entries have a `created_on` value yet.
-We also notice that some of the country names have special characters and whitespace.
+Also notice that some of the country names have special characters, upper/lower case characters and whitespace.

 Our only concern right now is to get the data into our database.
-We will correct these issues in the next step.
+We will correct these issues in the following step.

 Let's use the same process to add all of the CSV files in `source_data/csv_data/`
 * cities.csv